LIPS-scheme/lips/REFERENCE.md

 (find fn list)
 (find regex list)

-Higher order Function find first value for which function return true.
+Higher-order function that finds the first value for which fn return true.
-If called with regex it will create matcher function.
+If called with a regex it will create a matcher function.
 ```

 ## finite?
 ```
 (finite? x)

-Function check if value is finite.
+Checks if value is finite.
 ```

 ## flatten
 ```
 (flatten list)

-Return shallow list from tree structure (pairs).
+Returns a shallow list from tree structure (pairs).
 ```

 ## flip
 ```
 (flip fn)

-Higher order function that return new function where first two arguments are swapped.
+Higher-order function that returns a new function where the first two arguments are swapped.

 Example: